-The warnings from "hearing experts" about the potential dangers resulting from iPod's or other personal listening devices have been over-exaggerated.
-To date there's NO proof that exposure to music, be it classical, rock or jazz using personal listening devices results in hearing loss.
-The press loves this story, but claiming loud music results in hearing loss....has never been scientifically proven.
+The warnings from hearing "experts" about the potential dangers resulting from iPod's or other personal listening devices have been over-exaggerated.
+To date there's NO proof that exposure to music, be it classical, rock, or jazz, from using personal listening devices results in hearing loss.
+The press loves this story, but claiming loud music results in hearing loss has never been scientifically proven.

 Hearing advocates generally do not like iPod’s or other potentially loud personal listening devices and I can appreciate their concern.
 But claims these devices CAN and WILL cause hearing loss has no support in scientific literature.
-In the fifty years since parents have been telling their kids, "You'll go deaf if you listen to that loud Rock and Rolls music," there has been no definitive study in the medical literature linking prolonged exposure to loud music with hearing loss.* In fact, the best (and only longitudinal population study involving loud music) involved 53 rock musicians over a period of 25 years.
+In the fifty years since parents have been telling their kids, "You'll go deaf if you listen to that loud rock and roll music," there has been no definitive study in the medical literature linking prolonged exposure to loud music with hearing loss.* In fact, the best and only longitudinal population study involving loud music involved 53 rock musicians over a period of 25 years.
 They found that as a whole, subjects had hearing levels no different than the regular population.
-Think about it, these were people who played music loud, far beyond typical exposures times, and showed no difference.
+Think about it: these were people who played music loud, far beyond typical exposures times, and showed no difference.
 Therefore, in the absence of any evidence to the contrary, it is unjustified to suggest loud music will result in permanent hearing loss.

-Audiologists and other hearing experts who continue to warn parents about the hazards of loud music to kid's hearing often generalize the effects of hearing loss associated with occupational noise with listening to music either recreationally or professionally.
+Audiologists and other hearing experts who continue to warn parents about the hazards of loud music to kids' hearing often generalize the effects of hearing loss associated with occupational noise with listening to music, recreationally or professionally.

 However, the difference between occupational noise and music is like "Apples and Oranges:"